Scammed by PC Safe Network / Homesoft Solution? Here's What to Do

 - Once the machine is cleaned and remote access backdoors have been removed, I will

-provide you with a bulletproof plan to retrieve your funds and how to keep your
+provide you with a bulletproof plan to retrieve your funds, plus outline how to keep your

-money safe, moving forward.
+money safe moving forward.

-Timing on this is critical, whether you paid by credit card of check.
-I have a very high success rate in getting my clients' money back, but it also depends on the circumstances and how long ago it was that you paid the scammers.
+Timing on this is critical, whether you paid by credit card or check.
+I have a very high success rate in getting my clients' money back, but it also depends on the circumstances.

 - Don't answer the phone when the scammers call you back - and believe me, they will!

-The scammers like to do fake follow up call to make sure you're happy with their fake tech support.
+The scammers like to do fake follow up calls to make sure you're happy with their fake tech support.
 This is all part of the illusion to make you feel like you've been in contact with a legitimate tech support firm.
 Here's the kicker: if you're not happy with their services, they will try to convince you to login to your bank account while they're watching in order to "process a refund."
 ABSOLUTELY DO NOT DO THIS.

-In this case, they will try to do a reverse refund scam, where they will modify your banking details to look like they "accidentally" refunded you 10x the original amount.
+In this case, they will not only get your financial information, but will also try to do a reverse refund scam.
+In this type of scam, they will modify your bank account details to look like they "accidentally" refunded you 10x the original amount.
 They are able to do this by modifying the web browser page in real time.
-They will then ask you wire them the money back or buy gift cards to repay them.
+They will then ask you wire the money back to some obscure location (a bank in Thailand) or purchase Apple iTunes gift cards to repay them.
 This has happened to numerous clients of mine - in fact one client lost $20,000 off this scam!
 There is an excellent video on Youtube by James Browning (an ethical hacker) explaining this process.

 - CRITICAL: Please talk to me